Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Exercise bike

-The stationary bike consists of a seat and pedals, and simulates a cycling activity.
 Unlike treadmills, exercise bikes provide a lower-impact cardio workout.
-Although they are lower impact, they are still considered to provide a complete cardiovascular workout.
+Although they offer a low-impact alternative to running, they are still considered to provide a complete cardiovascular workout, engaging multiple muscle groups including your core and lower body.

 Pros & cons of treadmills